Note for attendees: Pre-registration for All Day DevOps 2018 is now open

 - Cultural Transformation

-We’ll have 96 sessions plus 4 keynotes, on four tracks, running continuously for 24 hours.
+We’ll have ** 100 sessions plus 5 keynotes, on five tracks, running continuously for 24 hours**.
 Submissions should include the most appropriate track, although the organizers reserve the right to move presentations into other tracks at their discretion.
 We are looking for DevOps practitioners who want to tell their story.
 Make sure you understand the speaker guidelines, read through the conference tracks, and then submit your session.

 In this track, we will be discussing novel architectures, approaches, and tools for building out software and services.
-We are not looking for the standard approaches, but the way Infrastructure will be in the next 3-5 years.
+We are not looking for the standard approaches, but the way Infrastructure will be in the next 3-5 years in the new cloud and cloud native era.
 Topics that would be a perfect fit for this track:

 - Application Centric Approaches (e.g. Chef Habitat, Terraform, …)